jdw1996/jdw1996.github.io/_src/2018-03-12-writing-my-own-static-site-generator-with-a-makefile.md

 my Python script contained an ad-hoc, informally-specified, bug-ridden, slow implementation of half of `make`.
 By making the switch, I went from 300 lines of Python and counting, to a little more than 40 lines of code in a makefile.
+It also went from something I worked on off and on for several months to something I finished in the course of a few nights.
 I made a few adjustments to my plans to make the SSG easier to write for `make`, but all core functionality remains.

 As was planned from the beginning, my SSG, nicknamed "Muad'Dib", is designed with the layout of this website in mind, and so likely won't be suitable for